kieranb662/PartitionKit/README.md

 Recently Featured In [Top 10 Trending Android and iOS Libraries in October](https://medium.com/better-programming/top-10-trending-android-and-ios-libraries-in-october-e7dd18f8b75b) and in [5 iOS libraries to enhance your app](https://medium.com/better-programming/5-ios-libraries-to-enhance-your-app-17ae7ed350db)!

-If you liked this library then you have got to check out my follow up [Interact](https://github.com/kieranb662/Interact)

 ![grid](/nestedGrid.gif)

 What is PartitionKit?